-- (a) Headsets with analogue interfaces will generally not require EMC test reports as they will generally only contain passive components.
-Power supplies for associated amplifiers, will generally be switched mode, and will require EMC test reports. - (b) Headsets with digital interfaces will require test reports against AS/NZS CISPR22 or equivalent.
+(a) Headsets with analogue interfaces will usually not require EMC test reports as they will generally only contain passive components.
+Power supplies for associated amplifiers, are likely to be switched mode, and will require EMC test reports.

+(b) Headsets with digital interfaces will require test reports against AS/NZS CISPR22 or equivalent.